bitwizeshift/bitwizeshift.github.io/content/posts/2021-02-24/creating-a-fast-and-efficient-delegate-type.md

 ## Goal

 To create a fast, light-weight, 0-overhead alternative to `std::function` that operates on non-owning references.
-For our purposes, we will be named `Delegate`.
+For our purposes, we will name this type `Delegate`.

-The primary criteria will be:

-1. [ ] Functions are bound at compile time
-2. [ ] Covariant functions can be bound at compile time
-3. [ ] 0-Overhead

-## A First Attempt
+The criteria we will focus on in this post will be to be able to bind functions to this type at **compile-time** in a way that works for `c++11` and above

-### Basic Structure
+## Basic Structure

 The most obvious start for this is to create a class template that works with any function signature.